V-Rajasekar/README/Java/OCJP11/Part-II/Chapter13-Annotations.md

  -  It **can be applied** _only to constructors or methods that cannot be overridden (aka methods marked private, static, or final)_.
 ####  `@SafeVarargs`

 when applied to a method or constructor, assert that the code does not perform potentially unsafe operation on its varargs param.
+It is applicable (only) to constructor and methods

 suppresses the warnings at `Line2: Possible heap pollution from parameterized vararg type`,<br> `Line 1: Unchecked generics array creation for varargs parameter`